udacity/cd14779-azure-agentic-c4-classroom/lesson-4_implementing_state_management_in_multi_agent_systems/exercises/starter/README.md

 If you get stuck:

-* Review the **Book Store demo** for state management patterns
+* Review **Semantic Kernel 1.37.0 documentation** for KernelBaseModel and agents
-* Check **Pydantic documentation** for model validation
+* Check **kernel function decorators** for proper registration
-* Start with simple models and gradually add complexity
+* Start with simple models and gradually add kernel functions
-* Test each component independently before integrating
+* Test each kernel function independently before agent integration
+* Use the coordination agent to understand request routing

 ---

 **Good luck! 🚀**

+---